SCK59/sck-testv3/README.md

         ```

   3. Check application
-      Open any browser and visit application on Port listed in services above as 'localhost:<port>'.
+      Open any browser and visit application on Port listed in services above as 'localhost:portnumber'.